tomeichlersmith/denv/docs/src/getting_started.md

 - Computing Clusters: [apptainer](https://apptainer.org/) or [singularityCE](https://sylabs.io/singularity/)
   - These are commonly chosen by computing clusters due to their ability to be very strictly configured so users can run them without elevated priveleges thus avoiding some security vulnerabilities.
-  - `denv` requires the use of the `--env` flag for singularityCE or apptainer which basically means version 3.6 or newer for singularity or any version of apptainer. apptainer currently installs a singularity alias alongside it so - if `singularity --version` returns a value below 3.6, make sure `apptainer` isn't a valid command before concluding that `denv` cannot operate properly.
+  - `denv` requires the use of the `--env` flag for singularity "flavors".
+    This was implemented in version 3.6 for singularity and so any new install of either apptainer or singularityCE should work.
+Legacy installations of singularity (i.e. versions older than 3.8.7) _should_ function with `denv` (down to version 3.6); however, `denv` only tests version 3.8.7.

 [^1]: These groups actually go beyond mere user base. podman grew out of a desire for a under-the-hood redesign of docker that is focused on being a drop-in replacement for docker.
-Even more special, apptainer and singularityCE used to be the same project singularity before apptainer joined the Linux Foundation.
+Even more special, apptainer and singularityCE used to be the same project singularity before apptainer joined the Linux Foundation and Sylabs continued work on its fork of singularity now labeled singularityCE.
 So these two groupings also share tight similarities in their command line interface making them natural groupings for denv.

 ## Installation
 The most recent installation can be obtained by running the install script in the GitHub repository.